Thank you for your interest in applying for the Frankel Institute 2023-24 Theme Year, Jewish Visual Cultures

 Fellowship applications are accepted from both tenured and untenured faculty as well as from recent Ph.D.’s without a tenure-track position and professors emeriti.
 Where appropriate, applications are accepted from independent artists, documentary film-makers, and writers.

 All LSA faculty eligible to apply must be tenure–track, full–time faculty members engaged in major scholarly and/or creative projects in the humanities and/or interpretive sciences.
-They must have completed four consecutive terms of full–time teaching since their last leave of any kind.
+They must have completed two consecutive terms of full–time teaching since their last leave of any kind.
 As this is a scholarly activity leave, terms on this award do not count toward sabbatical.
 Further, LSA faculty may apply to only one of the following in a given year: (1) Frankel Institute for Advanced Judaic Studies, (2) Institute for the Humanities, or (3) Michigan Humanities awards.

 University of Michigan Emeritus faculty members are not eligible for the fellowship.

 Depending on academic rank, Fellows receive compensation ranging between $50,000–$66,000 for a full academic year fellowship, or half that for a single term.
 Additionally, University of Michigan health benefits are available for fellows who carry a 50% or greater appointment for four consecutive months.

 Please contact firstname.lastname@example.org with any questions regarding the application or program requirements.